*Updated: October 4, 2022

 5. The Correct Image Format and Size

 Did you know image size impacts your blog’s loading time?
 In fact, 40% of users will abandon a website that takes longer than 3 seconds to load.
-Are you using the right image format?
+In addition to the image size, you also need to make sure that you are using the right image format.

 There are a few types of imaging formats: JPEG (JPG), PNG, and GIF.
 While JPG files are best for photography, PNG and GIF formats are used when images are edited or compressed.